hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## MAGIC_SUPPORTED_BASES

-Chain bases supported for Magic login; as of 231212, we use  `substrate,ethereum`.
+Chain bases supported for Magic login; as of 231212, we use `cosmos,ethereum`.

 ## MIXPANEL_DEV_TOKEN